archana23csr1r06-star/Fingerprint-Template-security/README.md

   <summary><strong>Description of Proposed Work</strong></summary>

   <div style="max-height: 200px; overflow-y: auto; padding: 10px;">
-    The proposed methodology, **Phase-Keyed Biometric Transformation (PKBT)**, is a novel fingerprint template protection technique that enhances biometric security.
-It integrates a **Hilbert transform-based phase encoding** method to embed a secret phase key into extracted fingerprint features.
+    The proposed methodology, Phase-Keyed Biometric Transformation (PKBT), is a novel fingerprint template protection technique that enhances biometric security.
+It integrates a Hilbert transform-based phase encoding method to embed a secret phase key into extracted fingerprint features.
 This transformation ensures **non-invertibility** by altering the phase of the biometric features while preserving their magnitude, which maintains their distinctiveness for recognition.

-  The **PKBT** technique introduces a secret key modulation that prevents unauthorized reconstruction of the original fingerprint data.
-Additionally, the framework supports **revocability** and **unlinkability**.
+  The PKBT technique introduces a secret key modulation that prevents unauthorized reconstruction of the original fingerprint data.
+Additionally, the framework supports revocability and unlinkability.
   </div>

 </details>